 What kind of wallet is an exchange itself?

-Is cold wallet a better option to store crypto?
+Is a cold wallet a better option to store crypto?

-A paper wallet (a type of cold wallet) is a printed version of public address and private key.
+A paper wallet (a type of cold wallet) is a printed version of a public address and private key.
 As they are both generated offline, it’s the best way to secure your cryptocurrencies from hackers.
-Just remember to check if your computer is virus free before generating the keys.
-Simply download the Bitaddress generator from GitHub website and run bitaddress.org.html.
+Just remember to check if your computer is virus-free before generating the keys.
+Simply download the Bitaddress generator from the GitHub website and run bitaddress.org.html.

-As the public address is used for sending funds to the wallet – there is no need for the wallet to be connected to the Internet.
-Private keys, however, allow withdrawing the crypto from the wallet and to do so it needs to stay connected.
-Cold wallets are never connected to the Internet – once you use a private key from your paper wallet while online, you can’t consider it a cold storage anymore.
-So in reality, it’s extremely hard to only maintain the paper wallet.
+As the public address is used for sending funds to the wallet, there is no need for the wallet to be connected to the Internet.
+Private keys, however, allow withdrawing the crypto from the wallet; to do so, it needs to stay connected.
+Cold wallets are never connected to the Internet – once you use a private key from your paper wallet while online, you can’t consider it cold storage anymore.
+So, in reality, it’s tough to only maintain a paper wallet.

 Trying to eliminate the hassle, some companies have created ‘hardware wallets’.
-The most important feature that makes them the “Bitcoin safe storage” is that they return the signed message without private key ever leaving the device.
+The most important feature that makes them the “Bitcoin safe storage” is that they return the signed message without the private key ever leaving the device.
 Stored cryptocurrencies are secured by the microchip which is additionally secured by a numeric password.
-The most used hardware wallets by the crypto community are Ledger and Trezor, secured with BIP-44 seed backup in case of the device failure.
+Ledger and Trezor are the most often used hardware wallets.
+They are secured with BIP-44 seed backup in case of device failure.

-Keeping all funds on a hot wallet is very high risk due to its uncertain safety and using cold wallet only can be really inconvenient.
-Good practice for a cryptocurrency exchange is to never store too many funds on a hot wallet – it protects the customers and exchange itself.
+Keeping all funds on a hot wallet is very high risk due to its uncertain safety.
+On the other hand, using a cold wallet only can be really inconvenient.
+Good practice for a cryptocurrency exchange is to never store too many funds on a hot wallet.
+It protects the customers and the exchange itself.
 The Pareto principle seems to be applicable, but with some restrictions.
 While keeping 20% of funds in a hot wallet and 80% in cold storage you always need to check your liquidity.
-A proper exchange will process withdrawal request immediately but only when exchange uses an integrated and well-designed hot wallet with sufficient funds otherwise it can be delayed even for few hours.
-Elseways all surplus liquidity should always be transferred to the cold wallet.
+A proper exchange will process withdrawal requests immediately but only when the exchange uses an integrated and well-designed hot wallet with sufficient funds.
+Otherwise, hours-long delays may occur.
+Alternatively, all surplus liquidity should always be transferred to the cold wallet.